 The Combined Plan is a hybrid plan that includes both a defined benefit and defined contribution component, and your benefit is calculated from the total of both portions.
 Your employer contributions are managed by OPERS investment professionals under the defined benefit portion of the Combined Plan.

-You invest your member contributions in the defined contribution portion of the plan, choosing one (or more) of the OPERS investment options, similar to the way a 401(k) plan works in the private sector.
+You direct the investment of your member contributions in the defined contribution portion of the plan, choosing from one (or more) of the OPERS investment options.
+You bear sole responsibility for the investment risk, similar to the way a 401(k) plan works in the private sector.

 Key Aspects of the Combined Plan

 The OPERS Combined Plan offers a number of specific features and benefits that are available to you both throughout your career as well as during retirement.